microsoft/fluentui/rfcs/react-components/convergence/disabling-animations.md

 of specific selectors or javacsript runtime.
 Additionally, not _**not all animations need to be disabled**_, and limited animations like colour change are still acceptable for users that need reduced motion.

-Add a CSS rule with `!important` property which will override all the animations and transitions on the page.
+As an escape hatch, applications can add a CSS rule with `!important` property which will override all the animations and transitions on the page.
 This can be done on the application side, and will impact all non-Fluent UI styles.
 This can be useful for browser screenshot tests that should not screenshot the state of an animation.